 We discussed the difference between mLearning and eLearning using some of the resources below which identify differences in timing, information access, context, and assessment. mLearning is defined in the article as “the use of mobile technology to aid in the learning, reference or exploration of information useful to an individual at that moment or in a specific use context.”
-So is it mobile learning if your device doesn’t leave the classroom/desk?
+So is it mobile learning if your device doesn’t leave the classroom/desk?<

 We discussed whether classrooms are ready for tablets as a replacement for computers and textbooks to fit student lifestyles and expectations.
 We think they are just about there!
 What do you think?

-Ways the university could support mobile learning:
+What are some ways the university could support mobile learning:

 Blackboard Mobile Learn app IS supported: http://www.blackboard.com/resources/mobile/mobile_learn_splash/desktop/portal-nonsprint.html#android